 Investing in stocks based on their yield could prevent you from having to sell shares to generate income.
 In a market downturn, this can help you avoid selling shares at a loss.

-Return can be used to assess not only individual investments, but also an entire portfolio to determine the overall performance and pinpoint whether certain underperforming investments should be sold, and the money reinvested elsewhere.
+Return can be used to assess not only individual investments or an entire portfolio.
+Doing so can help determine the overall performance and pinpoint whether certain underperforming investments should be sold, and the money reinvested elsewhere.

 Risk is an important consideration for an investment’s yield because high-yield investments may carry more risk.

-For instance, if company B wants to sell bonds, but investors think company B is at risk of missing coupon payments and/or going bankrupt, the company likely needs to pay a higher yield on those bonds to compensate for the risk.
+As an example, let's say company B wants to sell bonds.
+If investors think company B is at risk of missing coupon payments and/or going bankrupt, the company likely needs to pay a higher yield on those bonds to compensate for the risk.
 To assess the risk of a bond in comparison to its yield, investors often look at the bond’s rating.
 It’s no surprise that the lowest-rated debt often has the highest yield.
 In fact, the term “high-yield” and “junk” are often used interchangeably when discussing poorly rated debt.

 Investors should consider their investment goals and tolerance for risk when determining if an investment is the right fit for their portfolio.
 And once you’re ready to pull income from your investments, consider making an appointment with a financial professional to assess your goals and help make sure your withdrawal plans are aligned with your investment objectives.